aokad/ecsub/README.md

                         AWS subnet_id
-  --spot                [spot] use spot instance --retry-od            [spot] In case of failure, retry on demand instance
+  --spot                [spot] use spot instance --retry-od            [spot] In case of failure, retry on demand instance --request-payer-bucket bucket-name
+                        Aware that you will be charged for downloading objects in requester pays buckets.
+Split with ','
 ```

 For example,